Final Cracker Packers video

 I worked with former and current Cracker Packers to choreograph the pose of the two women factory workers, one from the past and one from the present.
-The final statue will have a sense of humour and effuse the warmth and camaraderie of the Cracker Packers – with their help, I hope this becomes a compelling statue loved by local people.
+The final statue has a sense of humour and effuses the warmth and camaraderie of the Cracker Packers – with their help, I hope this becomes a compelling statue loved by local people.
 The feedback so far has been most warming.

 pladis, the company that owns the McVitie’s factory in Carlisle, worked with its staff from past and present – to engage them in the story behind the statue.
 Mike Heaney, factory general manager, Carlisle, said:

 “We are proud that our factory is part of the fabric of the local community, and this commission reflects and celebrates a key element of Carlisle’s distinctive social and industrial history.
 This public art work will help honour those who have helped shape our town’s history, and we can’t wait for the unveiling next year.”